docat-org/docat/doc/getting-started.md

 #### Tag documentation

-After this you can tag a version, this can be useful when the latest version should be available as `http://localhost:8000/docs/awesome-project/latest`
+After uploading you can tag a specific version.
+This can be useful when the latest version should be available as `http://localhost:8000/docs/awesome-project/latest`

-If you want to tag the version `1.0.0` as `latest` for awesome-project.
+To tag the version `1.0.0` as `latest` for `awesome-project`:

 ```sh
 curl -X PUT http://localhost:8000/api/awesome-project/1.0.0/tags/latest